-CONSENT SUMMARY PROCEDURE / MECHANISM B18 Construction Environmental Management Plan Make available information about the Construction Environmental Management Plan Refer procedures 1-4 above.
+CONSENT CONDITION SUMMARY PROCEDURE / MECHANISM B18 Construction Environmental Management Plan Make available information about the Construction Environmental Management Plan Refer procedures 1-4 above.
 B19 Construction Worker Transportation Strategy Make available information about the Construction Worker Transportation Strategy Refer procedures 1-4 above.
 B20 Operational Noise - Design of Mechanical Plant and Equipment Make available information about the Operational Noise - Design of Mechanical Plant and Equipment Refer procedures 1-4 above.
 B24 Archival photographic record Make available information about the archival photographic record Refer procedures 1-4 above.
-B26 Landscape Prior to the commencement of construction, the Applicant must consult with the owners of the residential property at 39 Bancroft Avenue regarding tree planting at the eastern boundary of the site, including species selection Before the start of construction, consult the owners of 39 Bancroft Avenue about tree planting at the eastern site boundary (including tree species selection) B27 Landscape Make available information about landscaping, particularly around: Refer procedures 1-4 B27(c): the provision of trees at the eastern boundary of the site that include a mix of native and deciduous trees set out informally, selected in consultation with the owners of the residential property at 39 Bancroft Avenue, as required by condition.
-Relei procedure 9 above.
+B26 Landscape Prior to the commencement of construction, the Applicant must consult with the owners of the residential property at 39 Bancroft Avenue regarding tree planting at the eastern boundary of the site, including species selection Before the start of construction, const the owners of 39 Bancroft Avenue about tree planting at the eastern site boundary (including tree species selection) B27 Landscape Make available information about landscaping, particularly around: Refer procedures 1-4 B27(c): the provision of trees at the eastern boundary of the site that include a mix of native and deciduous trees set out informally, selected in consultation with the owners of the residential property at 39 Bancroft Avenue, as required by condition.
+Refer procedure 9 above.
 B27(d): the provision of a 1.8 metre tall vegetated trellis at the eastern side of the roof-top sports courts to provide visual privacy to the residential property at 39 Bancroft Avenue B27(e): the provision of planting at the northern boundary of the site that is in keeping with the garden setting of the surrounding heritage conservation areas B27(f): the preparation of a protection and maintenance strategy for the mature Himalayan Cedar tree (Tree 7) on Bancroft Avenue in consultation with an Arborist.
-B28 Landscape In the event of a dispute between the Applicant and the owners of the adjoining residential property at 39 Bancroft Avenue in relation to appropriate landscape screening, either party may refer the matter to the Planning Secretary for resolution.
+B28 Landscape In the event of a dispute between the Applicant and the owners of the adjoining residential property at 39 Bancroft Avenue in relation to Include information about this condition to the landowner of 39 Bancroft Avenue whe consulting per procedure 9 above. appropriate landscape screening, either party may refer the matter to the Planning Secretary for resolution.
 The Planning Secretary's resolution of the matter must be binding on the parties.
-Include information about this condition to the landowner of 39 Bancroft Avenue when consulting per procedure 9 above.
-C1 Site notice A site notice must include: C1(d): the approved hours of work, the name of the site/ project manager, the responsible managing company (if any), its address and 24-hour contact phone number for any inquiries, Ensure procedure 8 above considers the requirement to provide 24 hour contact for inquiries and construction/noise complaints
+C1 Site notice A site notice must include: C1(d): the approved hours of work, the name of the site/ project manager, the responsible managing company (if any), its address and 24-hour contact phone number for any inquiries, Ensure procedure 8 above considers the requirement to provide 24 hour contact fo inquiries and construction/noise complain